Photos: ‘Friends’ themed house up for sale in Ohio - NewsBreak

 Photos: ‘Friends’ themed house up for sale in Ohio

-DAYTON, Ohio ( WDTN ) — A homeowner in Dayton has put their “ Friends ” themed house up for sale on Zillow and it has the internet buzzing.
+A homeowner in Dayton, Ohio has put their “ Friends ” themed house up for sale on Zillow and it has the internet buzzing.

-The three-bedroom and one-bath home located on the 1500 block of Barney Ave in Dayton was fully renovated to recreate Monica Geller’s iconic “Friends” apartment.Mavericks mascot gets autograph from Mahomes, Aikman skips Kyler Murray
+The three-bedroom and one-bath home located on the 1500 block of Barney Ave in Dayton was fully renovated to recreate Monica Geller’s iconic “Friends” apartment, according to KTLA sister station WDTN .

 The purple walls, brick-walled kitchen, and clawfoot bathtub transports “Friends” fans onto the set to Monica’s apartment, where other characters spent many episodes.